MEC Health Plans: The Employer’s Complete Guide to Minimum Essential Coverage

 Which Plan is Right for Your Organization?

-Now that we understand the different use cases and differences between MEC plans and major medical insurance, you might be wondering which is the best for your organization?
+Now that we understand the different use cases and differences between MEC plans and other health plan options, you might be wondering which is the best for your organization?
 The answer is that it depends.
 It’s important to consider your organization’s individual needs, budget and compliance requirements before making your decision.
 Below is a guide to help determine which plan is the best fit.

 When to Choose an MEC Plan